 Unwrap the Alphabet

 Get a wooden alphabet puzzle and wrap each letter of the alphabet in aluminum foil or gift wrap.
 Have students unwrap just one letter at a time, name the letter (and the letter sound if you’d like), then place the letter in the puzzle.
 This will transform a boring old puzzle activity into something new and exciting.
 You could even have students close their eyes as they open the puzzle piece and try to guess what the letter is based on how it feels.
+Find more alphabet puzzle ideas on this post.

 Wooden Letter Construction Set